Ministry of Labour (Namibia)

 The Namibian Ministry of Labour (MOL) was a department of the Namibian government.
 It was established at Namibian independence in 1990.
 The first Namibian Minister of Labour and Manpower Development was Hendrik Witbooi.

 In 1995 the ministry was renamed Ministry of Labour and Human Resources, the first minister with this portfolio was Moses ǁGaroëb.
 In 1997 the ministry was again renamed, to Ministry of Labour and Social Welfare.
 In 2015 the name of the ministry changed to Ministry of Labour, Industrial Relations and Employment Creation.
 In 2025 the ministry was disestablished, and its portfolio was given to the justice ministry.
-The current Minister of Justice and Labour Relations is Fillemon Wise Emmanuel.
+The current Minister of Justice and Labour Relations is Fillemon Wise Immanuel.

 Ministers

 All labour ministers in chronological order are: